-This is a great opportunity to showcase your new research, existing ideas, and innovative uses of Suricata!
+This is a great opportunity to find out about new research, existing ideas, and innovative uses of Suricata!

 NEW!
-OISF is pleased to offer 2 student scholarships to attend SuriCon plus one Suricata training class offered at the conference.
+This year OISF was pleased to offer 2 student scholarships to attend SuriCon plus one Suricata training class offered at the conference.

-Scholarships are available ONLY to full-time students at two- or four-year technical schools, colleges, or universities.
+Scholarships were available ONLY to full-time students at two- or four-year technical schools, colleges, or universities.

-Submission deadline is October 1st, 2018 – scholarship recipients will be notified on October 8th, 2018.
+The call for submissions has closed.
+2018 scholarship recipients will be notified after October 8th, 2018

 Doug started Security Onion in 2008 to provide a comprehensive platform for intrusion detection, network security monitoring, and log management.
 Today, Security Onion has over 600,000 downloads and is being used by organizations around the world to help monitor and defend their networks.
 In 2014, Doug started Security Onion Solutions LLC to help those organizations by providing commercial support and training.
 Doug is a CEO, public speaker, teacher, former president of the Greater Augusta ISSA, and co-founder of BSides Augusta, but what he really likes the most is catching bad guys.